-The “great nation” of Ishmael’s descendants today is the Arab world.
+The “great nation” of Ishmael’s descendants today is the Arab world, the people who make up most of the nations in the modern Middle East.
 The Arabs know that they are descended from Ishmael, the son of Abraham and Hagar.

-If the descendants of Ishmael constitute the Arabs, the peoples who make up most of the nations in the modern Middle East, then which nations descended from Isaac?
-If the Bible is true, Isaac’s descendants should constitute nations more numerous, prosperous and powerful than the Arabs.
+If the descendants of Ishmael are the Arabs, then which nations today descended from Isaac?
+If the Bible is true, Isaac’s descendants should be nations more numerous, prosperous and powerful than the Arabs.
 The Bible is God’s truth (John 17:17)!
-Obviously, Isaac’s descendants in the modern world must consist of far more than just the Jews.
+Obviously, Isaac’s descendants in the modern world must consist of far more than just the Jews—since the Jews are vastly outnumbered by the Arabs today.
 Genesis 24:60 prophesied that Isaac’s descendants would number in the multiple millions over time.

 Isaac passed his “birthright” blessings on to his son, Jacob, even though the oldest son, Esau, would normally have received them.
 Genesis 25:30-34 informs us that Esau “sold” his birthright to Jacob for some red stew.
 Then when their father, Isaac, officially passed on the birthright, Jacob deceived his father into believing he was his brother.
 In essence, Jacob “stole” the birthright through deception (Genesis 27).